 After a natural disaster, restoring your property to its original condition may take time.
 Take measures to prevent further damage while awaiting repairs, such as boarding up broken windows or removing valuable items to prevent theft if your home is uninhabitable.

 Your home and its contents are some of your most valuable investments, whether you own or rent.
-A natural disaster can wipe out those investments without warning.
-Repairing the damage from a natural disaster can be costly, which is why having sufficient insurance is essential to protect you from unexpected disasters.
+A natural hazard can wipe out those investments without warning.
+Repairing the damage from a natural hazard can be costly, which is why having sufficient insurance is essential to protect you from unexpected disasters.

 There are different options for insurance depending on your needs.